kihtrak86/POWERSTATION-FREQUENCY-ANALYSIS/README.md

 # ⚡ Powerstation Frequency Analysis

 A Python-based data analysis and forecasting project focused on studying electric grid frequency stability using time-series techniques.
-The dataset is sourced from the **North Eastern Regional Load Despatch Centre (NERLDC)**, and the project provides statistical insights, visualizations, and forecasting of grid frequency.
+The dataset is sourced from the **[North Eastern Regional Load Despatch Centre (NERLDC)](https://www.nerldc.in/)**, and the project provides visual and statistical insights into grid frequency behavior, anomalies, and forecasting.

 ---